Check out the Multicultural Holidays calendar to learn more about multicultural holidays and observances each month.

 ![]() |

-Supports the University’s commitment to a discrimination-free work and learning environment by educating the campus community about the issues, assisting individuals and campus units to resolve conflicts and complaints related to harassment, discrimination, sexual harassment, sexual violence, hate and bias.
-Also serves as the central office for receiving reports and maintaining records of these types of complaints.
+Harassment and Discrimination Assistance and Prevention Program | Supports the University’s commitment to a discrimination-free work and learning environment by educating the campus community about the issues, assisting individuals and campus units to resolve conflicts and complaints related to harassment, discrimination, sexual harassment, sexual violence, hate and bias.
+Also serves as the central office for receiving reports and maintaining records of these types of complaints. |

-CARE is dedicated to reducing the incidence of sexual violence, including sexual assault sexual harassment, domestic/dating violence and stalking in the campus community.
+| Center for Advocacy Resources & Education (CARE) | CARE is dedicated to reducing the incidence of sexual violence, including sexual assault sexual harassment, domestic/dating violence and stalking in the campus community.
 CARE serves the students, faculty, and staff of the University, at both the Davis campus and Sacramento campus.
 Our philosophy is that through education we can prevent these forms of violence.
-Watch a video about CARE resources.
+Watch a CARE video to learn more about their resources. | |

-If you believe you have witnessed, or that you have been a target of, discrimination, harassment, or a hate- or bias-motivated incident on campus or while participating in a University-sponsored activity, you can make a report at this site.
+| Report Hate and Bias | If you believe you have witnessed, or that you have been a target of, discrimination, harassment, or a hate- or bias-motivated incident on campus or while participating in a University-sponsored activity, you can make a report at this site. | |

-- Office of Student Support and Student Conduct and Integrity
+| Office of Student Support and Student Conduct and Integrity |

 Report misconduct, including social misconduct, such as hazing, harassment, theft, vandalism, noise violations, and violations of alcohol/drug policies.
 Also provides information about student rights and grievances.
 Not sure where to start when you have a grievance?
-Office of Student Support is a good place to start.
+Office of Student Support is a good place to start. | |

-Provides confidential, independent, impartial, and informal problem-solving and conflict management resources for all members of the UC Davis and UC Davis Health campus communities.
-Watch a video to learn more about the Office of the Ombuds.
+| Office of the Ombuds | Provides confidential, independent, impartial, and informal problem-solving and conflict management resources for all members of the UC Davis and UC Davis Health campus communities.
+Watch a video about the Office of the Ombuds to learn more. | |

-The Police Accountability Board develops and promotes accountability, trust and communication between the campus community and the UC Davis Police Department.
-Any person who feels they may have been directly affected by UC Davis police misconduct may file a complaint.
+| Police Accountability Board | The Police Accountability Board develops and promotes accountability, trust and communication between the campus community and the UC Davis Police Department.
+Any person who feels they may have been directly affected by UC Davis police misconduct may file a complaint. | |

-Learn how to identify, report and discourage hazing and implement positive ways to bring groups together.
+| Stop Hazing | Learn how to identify, report and discourage hazing and implement positive ways to bring groups together.
 Are you or someone you know being hazed?
-Hazing thrives in silence; learn more about how to report a hazing incident.
+Hazing thrives in silence; learn more about how to report a hazing incident. |

 ![]() |